 Grief, like sex, floods our flesh with an irresistible inundation.
 They both work by a kind of imagination, mingling memory and fantasy, guilt and desire.

 Loss, like love or poetry, imbues the most exiguous details with meaning, and inspires a rhapsody of superabundant suggestion.
-Do we cherish what has slipped from us just to swell the significance of what we still retain?
+Do we cherish what has left us just to swell the significance of what we still retain?
 We have nothing to lose but life, and so we assume that life must be of inestimable value.

 We are solaced by the lie that we are solaced by the truth.